confluentinc/cp-ansible/VARIABLES.md

 ### external_mds_enabled

 Boolean to describe if kafka group in inventory file should be configured as MDS Server.
-If set to true, you must also set mds_broker_bootstrap_servers, mds_broker_listener, mds_ssl_enabled
+If set to true, you must also set mds_broker_bootstrap_servers, mds_broker_listener, kafka_broker_rest_ssl_enabled

 Default:  false